-Designation Location

-Emergency exit Companionway
+Location:

-Emergency exit The forward cabin deck hatch
+- Companionway, - The forward cabin deck hatch.

-- Obstruct the passages leading to the emergency exits and the hatches; - Obstruct or block safety controls, for instance fuel shut off valves, gas taps, electrical system circuit-breakers; - Obstruct the access to the portable extinguishers stored in lockers;

-- Leave the boat unsupervised when cooking equipment and/or heating equipment is in use; - Modify any of the boat's installations (especially the electrical, fuel or gas installations) or allow unqualified personnel to proceed with modifying these installations; - Fill the fuel tanks or replace gas bottles while the engine is running or while cooking or heating equipment is in use; - Use gas lamps in the boat; - Smoke when handling fuel or gas.
+NEVER: - Obstruct the passages leading to the emergency exits and the hatches; - Obstruct or block safety controls, for instance fuel shut off valves, gas taps, electrical system circuit-breakers; - Obstruct the access to the portable extinguishers stored in lockers; Leave the boat unsupervised when cooking equipment and/or heating equipment is in use; Modify any of the boat's installations (especially the electrical, fuel or gas installations) or allow unqualified personnel to proceed with modifying these installations; - Fill the fuel tanks or replace gas bottles while the engine is running or while cooking or heating equipment is in use; - Use gas lamps in the boat; - Smoke when handling fuel or gas.